Advertiser Disclosure

 How to Determine If You Have Too Many Credit Cards

-One credit card opens many doors, but too many credit cards can become more trouble than they’re worth.
+One credit card opens many doors, but too many credit cards can cause more trouble than they’re worth.
 If you are not sure if your number of credit cards is a strength or liability, you can take these steps to get a better perspective.

 Review Your Credit Report